ahsanabbas123/dynamic-quantization-LSTM/README.md

 ## Instructions to run notebook on colab
 -- Click on Open in Colab Button at the top of notebook
 -- Make folder 'wikitext-2' in colab present working directory <br>
--- Upload files present in the data folder in this repositor <br>
+-- Upload files present in the wikitext-2 folder in this repository <br>
 -- Run > Run All Cells